-The proposed scheme would remove the existing petrol station structures and replace them with a new residential building on three floors, taking into account all of the previous reasons for refusal.
-This has been achieved through a variation in the massing, to respect the adjacent buildings, reduce perceived bulk and ensure that the building sits comfortably with its neighbors and complements the character of the locality.
+The proposed scheme would remove the existing petrol station structures and replace them with a new residential building on four floors, taking into account all of the previous reasons for refusal.
+This has been achieved through a variation in the massing, an overall smaller proposal, to respect the adjacent buildings, reduce perceived bulk and ensure that the building sits comfortably with its neighbours and complements the character of the locality.

-As visible in the proposed site plan the proposed building line has been considerably set back from the street.
-On the eastern side, to be in line with no.4 Midcroft (and all of the other semi-detached residential properties of the street) and on the western side set back from 53 - 61 High Street.
-This decision has been taken in order to create a ground floor frontage that is more open and interesting.
-This also produced the of having a combination of hard and soft landscaping between the centered covered pedestrian entrance and the street, providing a more private access from the main road to the building for the future occupants.
+As shown in the proposed site plan the proposed building line has been considerably set back from the street.
+This decision has been taken in order to create ground floor frontage that is more open and interesting.
+This also produced the possibility of having a combination of hard and soft landscaping between the centred pedestrian entrance and the street, providing more private access from the main road to the building for the future occupants and protected cycle spaces for visitors.